retr0-13/linuxallremote/README.md

 The goal of this project is to implement all hacking tools for a complete environment.
 Transform your distro in a PenTest OS with the most complete script for hacking.

+You can choose between two versions:
+- linuxallremote.sh, the classic version;
+- linuxallremotev2.sh, a advanced versione with global variables inside;

 ## Note:
 1. you will use hacking tools, so you have got to consider them untrusted; be careful using them!
 2. this is NOT an automatic transformation pack, does not auto install any tool without your approvation;